Proguard Oil Tank Insurance

 • Environmental testing reports or assessments conducted by professionals

-Claim Processing and Resolution Timelines An oil tank insurance claim’s processing time depends on its complexity and the insurance provider’s processes.
-Expect the following generally:
+An oil tank insurance claim’s processing depends on its complexity, and the insurance provider processes the following generally:

 • Assignment of an adjuster or claims representative to investigate the incident